Getting Started for TextExpander Admin (Webinar)

-That these snippets are for the sales Team know I don’t need them, or these snippets are for the developers Team, and I’m in the support Team.
+That these Snippets are for the sales Team-I know I don’t need them, or these Snippets are for the developers Team, and I’m in the support Team.

-Like, you know, it, just let it add clarity and time savings in the long run.
+Like, you know, it, just lets it add clarity and time savings in the long run.

 To use Teams instead of just flexing your Organization in the first place.

 Yes, exactly.
-And in addition to it being helpful in time saving for the people who are actually using the snippets, it’s also really time saving for the people in your Admins, who are creating these groups and Teams, because instead of them having to individually add Members to a group 1 by 1.
-If there’s a large group of people who are already are on a Team, and we’re going to use these snippets, you can now just add that Team to the snippet group.
-So, there’s timesaving everywhere when you’re, when you set up Teams and groups.
+And in addition to it being helpful in time-saving for the people who are actually using the Snippets, it’s also really time-saving for the people in your Admins, who are creating these groups and Teams, because instead of them having to individually add Members to a group 1 by 1.
+If there’s a large group of people who are already are on a Team, and we’re going to use these Snippets, you can now just add that Team to the Snippet group.
+So, there’s timesaving everywhere when you set up Teams and groups.